De Nolet

 De Nolet (also known as Noletmolen) is a wind turbine in Schiedam, Netherlands that is disguised as a traditional Schiedam windmill.
 De Nolet has a tower height of 43 m and a gross height of 55 m including its rotor tips.
 The turbine's rated capacity is 150 kW.

 It is 9 m higher than which is the tallest windmill in the world.

-De Nolet was built in 2005 by the Nolet Distillery to power their brewing factory which produces the Ketel One vodkas and gins.
+De Nolet was built in 2005 by the Nolet Distillery to power their distilling factory which produces the Ketel One vodkas and gins.